Stocks firm, dollar down as bets build for Fed rate cuts

 PHOTO

-SINGAPORE/LONDON - Global shares held steady on Tuesday, as investors bought U.S. stock futures on the premise that the Federal Reserve would likely cut rates this week, while selling equities in Europe, where borrowing costs look less likely to fall much further.
+Global shares held near record highs on Tuesday as investors bought U.S. assets on the premise that the Federal Reserve is likely to cut rates, while selling equities in Europe, where borrowing costs look unlikely to fall much further.

-MSCI's all-country index edged up 0.15% to fresh record highs, while the pan-European STOXX 600 dropped 0.15%, led by declines in rate-sensitive banks and insurers, which stand to lose out if the European Central Bank does not cut euro zone rates much more.
+MSCI's all-country index edged up 0.46% to new record highs.
+The pan-European STOXX 600 dropped 0.19%, led by declines in rate-sensitive banks and insurers, which stand to lose out if the European Central Bank does not cut euro zone rates much more.

 "Markets are probably realising that there will be no further cuts by the ECB and this is offsetting expectations of Fed resuming its easing path," said James Rossiter, head of global macro strategy at TD Securities in London.

-Markets are currently pricing in just a 40% chance of the ECB cutting by 25 bps by June 2026 from around 50% last week.
+Money markets are pricing in just a 40% chance of the ECB cutting by 25 bps by June 2026 from around 50% last week.

 STOCKS SCALE NEW HEIGHTS

-Expectations of imminent Fed rate cuts have kept the market mood buoyant over the past few sessions and sent stocks scaling new highs on Wall Street.
+The markets' mood has been buoyant over the past few sessions and stocks scaled new highs on Wall Street on expectations of imminent Fed rate cuts.

-S&P 500 futures and Nasdaq futures were both steady after both indexes scaled all-time highs in Monday's trading session.
+S&P 500 futures and Nasdaq futures were up 0.2%, pointing to another rally at the opening bell, after both indexes scaled all-time highs in Monday's trading session.

 "There do seem to be quite a few rate cuts priced in now.
 On balance, maybe that suggests that the bar for a hawkish surprise is a little lower than that for a dovish one," said Thomas Mathews, head of markets for Asia Pacific at Capital Economics.